isomerpages/mccy-ncov/index.md

 notification:
 sections:
     - hero:
-        title: "Sign up as a volunteer!"
+        title: "Help needed for care pack distribution!"
-        subtitle: "to support those affected"
+        subtitle: "Sign up as a volunteer here!"
         background: /images/Banner.jpg
         url: "https://volunteer.sg/ncov"
         button: Sign Up!
         key_highlights:
-            - title: Support for the Vulnerable
+            - title: Help the Vulnerable
-              description: To support those affected
+              description: support those most affected
               url: "https://www.comchest.sg/"
             - title: Share Useful Materials
-              description: To share with your networks
+              description: community made content for your networks
               url: pages/useful-materials/
             - title: Give to Community Efforts
-              description: To help and give
+              description: contribute to efforts of fellow Singaporeans
               url: pages/community-efforts/
             - title: Community In Action
-              description: To help those in need
+              description: see what other Singaporeans have done
               url:  resource-room
     - infobar:
         title: Together we can overcome!
         subtitle:
         description: This page brings together different community-led nCoV responses.
-To those who have stepped forward, we salute you!
-We hope it inspires more of us to do our part to help one another get through this challenging time. #SGUnited
+To those who have stepped forward, we salute your efforts!
+We hope it inspires more of us to help one another get through this challenging time. #SGUnited
         button: Click Here
         url: "https://gov.sg/features/2019-ncov"
     - infopic: